great-expectations/great_expectations/docs/terms/datasource.md

 <ConnectHeader/>

-When connecting to data the Datasource is primary tool.
+When connecting to data the Datasource is your primary tool.
 At this stage, you will create Datasources to define how Great Expectations can find and access your <TechnicalTag relative="../" tag="data_asset" text="Data Assets" />.
 Under the hood, each Datasource must have an Execution Engine and one or more Data Connectors configured.
 Once a Datasource is configured you will be able to operate with the Datasource's API rather than needing a different API for each possible data backend you may be working with.

 <CreateHeader/>